-In mid-1935, the Lymans moved to their Milton home and leased 229 Commonwealth to Chamberlayne School, which opened its facilities there in August of 1935.
+In mid-1935, the Lymans moved to their Readville home and leased 229 Commonwealth to Chamberlayne School, which opened its facilities there in August of 1935.
 It previously had been located at 178 Commonwealth.

 In February of 1936, Herbert Lyman applied for (and subsequently received) permission to convert the property from a single-family dwelling into a private school.

-He leased the property to the MIT chapter of Phi Kappa fraternity.
+229 Commonwealth was leased from Ray C. Johnson by the MIT chapter of Phi Kappa fraternity.
 It previously had been located at 312 Beacon.

-In September of 1949, the Massachusetts Eta Chapter of Phi Kappa Theta Alumni Association acquired 229 Commonwealth from Ray Johnson.
+On September 12, 1949, the Eta Chapter of Phi Kappa Alumni Association acquired 229 Commonwealth from Ray Johnson.
 In December of 1949, it filed for (and subsequently received) permission to convert the property from a school to a fraternity clubhouse and dormitory.

 In January of 1966, Phi Kappa Theta filed for (and subsequently received) permission to lower the front entrance of the building from the first floor to street level, and to do associated interior remodeling.